waggle-sensor/waggle-docs/docs/tutorials/compute-at-edge.md

 ### Access plugin data

-Once a plugin has been deployed to node(s) and is publishing data, you can [access the published data](./accessing-data.md) in the Sage Data Repository.
+Once a plugin has been deployed to node(s) and is publishing data, you can [access the published data](./accessing-data.md) in the Data Repository.